 Non-QM qualification requirements offer more flexibility compared to traditional mortgages.
 Lenders have more room to make accommodations and offer exceptions.

-Use a property’s rental income or your liquid assets to qualify for a loan rather than traditional income sources.
+Use a property’s rental income, personal or business bank statements, or your liquid assets to qualify for a loan rather than traditional income sources.

 Employment verification is not always required.
 Self-employed workers, retirees, and unemployed individuals are eligible to apply.